$ ssh-keygen -t rsa -b 4096 -N '' \ -f <path>/<file_name> (1)

 Configure an Azure account to host the cluster and determine the tested and validated region to deploy the cluster to.

 If you use a firewall, you must configure it to allow the sites that your cluster requires access to.

-In OpenShift Container Platform 4.2, you require access to the internet to install and entitle your cluster.
+In OpenShift Container Platform 4.4, you require access to the internet to install your cluster.
 The Telemetry service, which runs by default to provide metrics about cluster health and the success of updates, also requires internet access.
-If your cluster is connected to the internet, Telemetry runs automatically, and your cluster is registered to the Red Hat OpenShift Cluster Manager.
-From there, you can allocate entitlements to your cluster.
+If your cluster is connected to the internet, Telemetry runs automatically, and your cluster is registered to the Red Hat OpenShift Cluster Manager (OCM).

 You must have internet access to: